sebastianmenze/Processing-and-analysis-of-large-ADCP-datasets/Processing and analysis of vessel mounted and lowered ADCP data.md

       0.292   79.65782    6.79616      3.527     3.0114    32.7934    26.1229    1459.65      3.565    10.6802 2.1978e-01      0.244   16.80345     99.195    26.1229  0.000e+00

 # A LOT MORE DATA
 ```

-(files such as `sta0032_MLADC000.000`)
-In the upper layers, VM-ADCP data was used as a constraint for the inversion whereas bottom echoes were used as a constraint for the lower layers.

-We need processed VM-ADCP and CTD data to process the L_ADCP data.
-These files are usually given in the form

-Create a folder containing the LDEO matlab functions, for example `addpath(genpath('C:\Users\a5278\Documents\MATLAB\LADCP_lib'))
-` add it to your working directory.

-Then load the LADCP data files to
+To start the processing, generate a working directory and store the CTD cnv files in and extra folder `workingfolder/CTD`.
+Now also create the folders `workingfolder/checkpoints`, `workingfolder/proc`, `workingfolder/processed` and `workingfolder/raw`.
+Store the L-ADCP data (files such as `sta0032_MLADC000.000`) in `workingfolder/raw`.

-Load VM-ADCP data netcdf file and save them in a format readable for the  LDEA software
+To constrain the current profile solution we use the VM-ADCP in the upper layers and bottom echoes for the lower layers.
+Therefore load the VM-ADCP data netcdf file and save them in a format readable for the  LDEA software:

 ```Matlab
 addpath(genpath('C:\Users\a5278\Documents\MATLAB\matlab_functions'))